Acupressure Points for Thyroid Ailments

 The Heavenly Pillar – B10

 One finds two pressure points on the back of your neck where the vertebra forms a bump when tilting your head forward.
 This is known as the Heavenly Pillar and helps release energy to reconstruct the flow of Qi to the thyroid.
-One needs to stimulate both these acupressure points on either side above the bony protrusion until you find these tender spots.
-You need to massage, press, and hold until you feel a relaxing numbness from these points.
-It can take several minutes to find if you have never worked with them.
+One needs to stimulate both of these acupressure points on either side, above the bony protrusion, until tender spots are found.
+You need to massage, press, and hold each point until you feel a relaxing numbness.
+It can take several minutes to find out if you have never worked with them.

-Alternatively, you can massage these points with a circular motion for eight minutes thrice daily by using your fingers and breathing deeply.
+Alternatively, you can massage these points with a circular motion for eight minutes, three times daily, using your fingers and breathing deeply.
 This point is significant for treating:

 Acupressure Point on the Soles of Your Feet:

-Another excellent acupressure point for thyroid disorder is applying pressure to the points found on the soles of your feet near the big toe.
-Here, one can apply pressure with your finger for up to two minutes.
-Another excellent method is using a golf ball and moving your feet over it, as your feet have many acupressure points to heal different ailments found in the body.
-This will also help you relax and help remove the pain you see on your feet.
+Another excellent acupressure point for thyroid disorders is applying pressure to the points located on the soles of your feet, near the big toe.
+Here, one can apply pressure with one’s finger for up to two minutes.
+Another excellent method is to use a golf ball and move your feet over it, as your feet have many acupressure points that can help heal various ailments in the body.
+This will also help you relax and alleviate the pain you experience in your feet.

 Acupressure is a Super Remedy:

-Whether you are taking part in yoga, exercise, or making lifestyle changes to help with thyroid disorders, using the acupressure points for thyroid disorders mentioned here will help to balance and stimulate the thyroid gland.
+Whether you are practicing yoga, exercising, or making lifestyle changes to support thyroid health, using the acupressure points for thyroid disorders mentioned here can help balance and stimulate the thyroid gland.
 It will help to enable the flow of energy to move and restore your thyroid gland.
-However, it is essential to remember to see a doctor for medical advice before commencing with the treatment.
-The guidance mentioned here is not intended as a replacement; one can use it with your medication!
+However, it is essential to consult a doctor for medical advice before commencing treatment.
+The guidance mentioned here is not intended as a replacement; it can be used in conjunction with your medication.

 Home Remedies for Thyroid:

-If the thyroid does not work as it should, it can lead to various ailments.
-The gland can cause a Goiter, Graves’s disease, hyperthyroidism, or hypothyroidism.
+If the thyroid does not function properly, it can lead to various health issues.
+The gland can cause a Goiter, Graves’ disease, hyperthyroidism, or hypothyroidism.
 The butterfly-shaped glands are situated over the windpipe at the base of your neck.
 The gland produces hormones that regulate your metabolism and other body processes.

-Whether it is over or under-produced, it has a profound impact on body functions.
-The brain regulates the thyroid through the pituitary gland and produces a thyroid-stimulating hormone (TSH).
+Whether it is over- or under-produced, it has a profound impact on body functions.
+The brain regulates the thyroid through the pituitary gland, producing a thyroid-stimulating hormone (TSH).
 The gland signals the thyroid to extract iodine from the bloodstream and convert it to iodine, the only tissue in the body that uses it.

-Although only a small amount is needed to create the T3 or T4 hormone, a deficiency can cause an overgrowth known as a goiter.
+Although only a small amount is needed to produce the T3 or T4 hormone, a deficiency can lead to an overgrowth known as a goiter.
 Thyroid disorders are more common in women than men.
 In most cases, the problem is triggered by the female sex hormone.
 Alternatively, it can be caused by stress and can occur at any age.

-Sometimes, it is hard to detect if you have a thyroid problem and split into two types: hyperthyroidism and hypothyroidism.
+Sometimes, it is hard to detect if you have a thyroid problem, which can be split into two types: hyperthyroidism and hypothyroidism.
 So, how do you test yourself for it, and what are the symptoms?
-We are here to help you with the answer and provide home remedies for thyroid treatment in a natural way.
+We are here to help you find the answer and provide natural home remedies for thyroid treatment.

 Hyperthyroidism and Hypothyroidism:

 Hyperthyroidism is generic, and the most common one is Graves’s disease.
-There is an overproduction of the hormone present, which speeds your metabolism up.
+There is an overproduction of the hormone present, which speeds up your metabolism.
 The symptoms range from feeling on edge most of the time to nervousness, insomnia, hand tremors, and increased appetite, to name a few.

-You can even notice a gain in weight as the thyroid produces an excessive production of TSH.
+You can even notice a weight gain as the thyroid produces an excessive amount of TSH.
 Hypothyroidism is known as myxoedema and is a risk when babies are born with it.
 The disorder can cause mental retardation and abnormal growth.
 If treated with a thyroid hormone within the first few weeks, it can prevent the above from happening.
 However, the child must be on the medication throughout their life.

 Another common disorder with an underactive thyroid is Hashimoto’s, as the gland becomes inflamed and causes it to enlarge.
 You can even get hypothyroidism from a hyperthyroidism treatment.
-The most common symptom is weight gain, constipation, and fatigue.
+The most common symptoms are weight gain, constipation, and fatigue.

 Is Thyroid Cancer?

-Yes and no, as the thyroid gland can cause different ailments.
+Yes, and no, as the thyroid gland can cause various health issues.
 However, cancer could develop in the gland’s cells.
 The thyroid regulates blood pressure, weight, heart rate, and body temperature.
 The good news is that if cancer is found, it can be cured with treatment.

 Symptoms of Thyroid Cancer